sumtracker/st-task/README.md

 git clone git@github.com:prakharrichhariya/st-task.git
 ```

-- Open a terminal inside the cloned folder and change directory to 'st-task' using the command
+- Open a terminal inside the cloned folder and change directory to 'st-task' using the following command

 ```zsh
 cd st-task